Portkey-AI/docs-core/code-mdx/anthropic-technical-docs.md

 3. **A/B Test Different Models**: Conduct A/B tests with various Anthropic models.
 [Learn more](/docs/product/ai-gateway/load-balance)

 4. **Gain Insights to Requests**: Obtain detailed insights into your Anthropic API requests.
 [Learn more](/docs/product/observability/traces)

+## Conclusion

+This documentation provides a comprehensive guide to integrating Anthropic's AI models using Portkey.
+It covers various methods of integration, including direct API calls, virtual key usage, and special features like tool calling and prompt caching.
+For more detailed information or specific use cases, refer to the Anthropic and Portkey documentation linked throughout this guide.